airlock/iam-microgateway-template-charts/README.md

 If you have a paid license, please follow the [premium support process](https://techzone.ergon.ch/support-process).

 # License
-The helm charts in this repository are released under the MIT License.
+The Helm Charts in this repository are released under the MIT License.

 For the software contained in the Airlock IAM image, please view the [license terms on the official website](https://www.airlock.com/en/airlock-license).
 * Note that decompiling or reverse engineering of the software in the image is not permitted.